IBG4-CBCLab/TopEC/README.md

 ```

 Using a compute node with 48 cores can do this in roughly 5 hours.
 Using a single core the dataset creation can take up to a day.
 The dataset creation code takes into account experimental and computationally generated structures.

+**Alternatively you can obtain the H5 file [here](https://fz-juelich.sciebo.de/s/zvnTIm0TdJmPwdd) and skip the creation of the h5 file**

 # Usage